Céline sur les Plaines

-Céline sur les Plaines (English: "Celine on the Plains") is the ninth home video by Canadian singer Celine Dion, released on DVD in Canada by Productions J on 11 November 2008.
-Entitled Live à Quebec, it was also issued in France, Belgium and Switzerland by TF1 Video on 20 May 2009.
-The DVD includes Dion's historic concert in Quebec City in front of 250,000 spectators, which took place on the Plains of Abraham on 22 August 2008 in celebration of the city's 400th anniversary.
-The release was commercially successful reaching number one on the charts in Canada, France and Belgium, and number two in Switzerland.
-In 2009, Céline sur les Plaines received a Félix Award for the DVD of the Year.
+Céline sur les Plaines (lit.
+'Celine on the Plains') is the ninth home video by Canadian singer Celine Dion.
+Released in Canada by Productions J on 11 November 2008, it documents Dion's concert on the Plains of Abraham in Quebec City before 250,000 spectators on 22 August 2008, staged as part of the city's 400th‑anniversary celebrations.
+The program was issued in France, Belgium, and Switzerland on 20 May 2009 under the title Live à Québec.
+It topped the charts in Canada, France, and Belgium, reached number two in Switzerland, and won the Félix Award for DVD of the Year in 2009.

-Background and release
+Concert

-In June 2008, it was announced that Dion will celebrate Quebec City's 400th birthday with special concert on the historic Plains of Abraham on 22 August 2008.
-Dion personally chose all of the special guest performers for her show.
-The list of Quebec artists scheduled to perform included: Garou, Marc Dupré, Nanette Workman, Dan Bigras, Mes Aïeux, the Dion family, Zachary Richard, Éric Lapointe, Claude Dubois, Jean-Pierre Ferland and Ginette Reno.
-Dion and invited artists performed over thirty songs in front of 250,000 spectators.
-The concert was also broadcast live on giant screens in Lévis, Quebec for an additional 100,000 people.
-The show was available the next day and until early September, through video-on-demand Vidéotron, Shaw and Cogeco.
-The distribution of this show was very successful with viewers across Canada.
-Nearly 130,000 subscribers took advantage of the special offer of the largest cable companies and broadcasters in the country.
-On 21 September 2008, the show was broadcast on the TVA network, attracting nearly 1.8 million viewers and becoming the evening's most-watched broadcast in Quebec.
+In June 2008, Dion was announced as the headliner for a large‑scale outdoor concert marking Quebec City's 400th anniversary.
+She personally selected the guest artists, assembling a lineup that included Garou, Marc Dupré, Nanette Workman, Dan Bigras, Mes Aïeux, members of the Dion family, Zachary Richard, Éric Lapointe, Claude Dubois, Jean-Pierre Ferland, and Ginette Reno.
+Together, Dion and her guests performed more than 30 songs for an audience of 250,000, while an additional 100,000 spectators watched the event on giant screens in Lévis.

+The concert became available the next day through video‑on‑demand services from Vidéotron, Shaw, and Cogeco.
+Nearly 130,000 subscribers accessed the special offer.
+On 21 September 2008, the event aired on TVA, drawing almost 1.8 million viewers and becoming the most‑watched program of the evening in Quebec.

-In October 2008, celinedion.com announced that Dion's historic concert will soon be available on DVD in its entirety.
-Céline sur les Plaines was released in Canada on 11 November 2008.
-The DVD features over three hours of concert footage, never seen before bonus material and exclusive behind the scenes clips (footage filmed the day of the show, backstage and during rehearsal).
-On 20 May 2009, the DVD entitled Live à Quebec was released in France, Belgium and Switzerland.
-A collector's edition featuring ten exclusive photographs autographed by Dion was also issued in a digipak.
+In October 2008, it was confirmed that the full concert would be released on DVD.
+Céline sur les Plaines was issued in Canada on 11 November 2008.
+The DVD includes more than three hours of material, combining the full concert with bonus footage and behind‑the‑scenes clips filmed during rehearsals, backstage, and on the day of the event.
+On 20 May 2009, the program was released in France, Belgium, and Switzerland as Live à Québec.
+A collector's edition containing 10 autographed photographs was also issued.